All Episodes

 I put nothing past these people.

-Ten Eastern Tonight, Laura Ingram, Jay Seculah, we have such a good show tonight.
+We have such a good show tonight.

 Sarah Carter, much more.

-It can't.
+It doesn't, it can't.

-Unless, of course, that China has already gotten hold of these parts of the CIA arsenal and that China uh is using them to pretend to be the CIA.
+Unless, of course, that China has already gotten hold of these parts of the CIA arsenal and that China is using them to pretend to be the CIA.

-All right, hour two, Sean Hannity shows.
+All right, our two, Sean Hannity shows.

 We shift gears here a little bit.

-Now, if you don't know that you got this computer bug that is now spreading as experts now playing late in the game, playing catch up, but trying to limit the damage, and that's the best they can do at this particular point.
+Now, if you don't know, you got this computer bug that is now spreading as experts now playing late in the game, playing catch-up, but trying to limit the damage.

 You've got Asian governments and businesses now disrupted.

-Uh, you've got worries and fear about the electric grid here in the U.S., you've got critical infrastructure operators now affected, and it is Microsoft is claiming stolen U.S. government codes are fueling this attack.
+You've got worries and fear about the electric grid here in the U.S. You've got critical infrastructure operators now affected.

-Now, that was basically what a long time ago, Julian Assange in one of his press conferences had warned about.
+Now, that was basically what a long time ago Julian Assange in one of his press conferences had warned about.

-You know, we took the time, we went to London, Julian Assange talked at length, then he released what was it called the seven uh WikiLeaks release seven, whatever hacking, Vault 7.
+Then he released what was it called the seven WikiLeaks release seven whatever hacking Vault 7.

-He released Vault 7, and then nobody paid attention.
+He released Vault 7 and then nobody paid attention.

-And he also talked at length about how the NSA created cyber tools where they could actually put attribution of a type of surveillance and blame other governments like Russia, like uh Vladimir Putin, like uh the Iranians and pretty much the Chinese.
+And he also talked at length about how the NSA created cyber tools where they could actually put attribution of a type of surveillance and blame other governments like Russia, like Vladimir Putin, like the Iranians and pretty much the Chinese.

 Anybody they wanted to attribute it to, they would put the fingerprints of those hacking tools that are used by those governments onto an attack that they themselves may have made.

-You're going against our own surveillance and our own NSA, and see I know I'm not.
+You're going against our own surveillance and our own NSA.

-I'm saying that we need as a means of self-defense, we need to be able to spy on those that would bring us harm.
+I'm saying that we need, as a means of self-defense, we need to be able to spy on those that would bring us harm.

 But and if we have surveillance of Americans ignoring Fourth Amendment protections, then we have the unmasking of Americans that were incidentally picked up in some type of wiretap, legal or not, against, you know, for example, General Flynn and the Russian ambassador.

-Okay, that's a that's legal, but they're supposed to minimize, then they're not supposed to unmask, and then they're certainly not supposed to leak the intelligence, which has happened, and that's all part of the firing of James Comey, which I was talking about in the last hour.
+Okay, that's legal, but they're supposed to minimize, then they're not supposed to unmask, and then they're certainly not supposed to leak the intelligence, which has happened.

 Today shows it can be life or death.

-And the headline is NSA created cyber tools, spawns global attacks, and victims include Russia.
+And the headline is: NSA created cyber tools, spawns global attacks, and victims include Russia.

-Vladimir Putin is blaming the U.S. Um and if we don't get to the bottom of this, Microsoft warning the ransomware cyber attack as a wake up call.
+And if we don't get to the bottom of this, Microsoft warning the ransomware cyber attack is a wake-up call.

 Many firms and experts working over the weekend to prevent new infections.